Gottox/socket.io-java-client/README.markdown

 ## TODO

-* Socket.io needs a testing framework.
+* Socket.io needs more unit-tests.
+* XhrTransport needs to pass all tests.
 * If websockets are failing (due to proxy servers e.g.), use XHR automaticly instead.

 ## License - the boring stuff...